Construction of the discrete hull for the combinatorics of a regular pentagonal tiling of the plane

+Notice that only interior edges and interior vertices are decorated in $K_n$.
+Eventually all edges and vertices of $K$ are decorated as all edges and vertices become interior.

-\begin{lem} The automorphisms of the decorated $K$ is the identity map. \end{lem} \begin{proof} Let $\phi$ be a cell-preserving automorphism of $K$ that preserves the decoration.
+\begin{thm} The automorphisms of decorated $K$ are just the identity map. \end{thm} \begin{proof} Let $\phi$ be an automorphism of $K$ that preserves the decoration.
 If we forget that $\phi$ preserves the decoration, then by \cite{StephensonBowers97}, $\phi$ is a rotation with respect to the central pentagon or a reflection with respect to the central pentagon and a vertex $v$.
 Since the decorated central pentagon has no rotations nor reflections, $\phi$ must be the identity map. \end{proof}